 In cloud staffing, there are two distinct advantages.
 Similar to working from home, the practice has amassed a good number of folks who want to work outside of the office.

 Productivity.
 There are studies conducted that working remotely has helped employees be more productive.
 Without the constant worry about commuting, workers at home feel more ready to tackle their responsibilities.

-That being said, the dips in productivity of remote workers seem to stem from additional personal errands.
-Especially in these times where everyone is mandated to stay at home.
-Other than that though, there are no more negative reports about cloud employees.
+That being said, the dips in productivity of remote workers seem to stem from additional personal errands, especially in these times when everyone is mandated to stay at home.
+Other than that, though, there are no more negative reports about cloud employees.